 Outsourcing can be one of the best things you do for your business and when it’s done right, it’s a game changer.
 No one sets out to fail but regardless of who you are, we all have room for improvement.
-Whether big or small, the New Year is an opportunity for us to up-level our businesses.
+Delegation is a learned skill…which is why there is always an opportunity to up-level your approach.
 There isn’t a better way to begin making changes than to avoid basic outsourcing mistakes.

 Whether you’re new to outsourcing or work with a fully remote team, it’s important to assess your outsourcing style and improve upon it.

-To help you out, we’ve made a list of the top 5 outsourcing mistakes to avoid in 2022.
+To help you out, we’ve made a list of the top 5 outsourcing mistakes to avoid.

 Mistake #1: Lack of Communication